SouhardyaBanerjee/Celebal_Data_Science/README.md

 In this task, a Singly Linked List is implemented using Object-Oriented Programming (OOP) principles in Python.
 This includes defining a Node class to represent individual elements and a LinkedList class to manage and manipulate the list.

+Features Implemented:-

+Node creation using a Node class
+Linked list creation and management using a LinkedList class Add a node to the end of the list
+Print all nodes in the list
+Delete the nth node from the list (1-based index) Exception handling

+Deleting from an empty list

+Deleting a node with invalid index

 Task2:-https://github.com/SouhardyaBanerjee/Celebal_Data_Science/blob/main/Assignment%202.ipynb

 Week3:-Data Visualization